romilly/starting-pico-w/README.md

 It's a work in progress.
 I'll post about updates on the website, in [my blog](https://blog.rareschool.com/) and as [@RAREblog](https://twitter.com/rareblog) on Twitter.

+I'm moving chapters from here to Google Drive as they are ready for review, but I'll add pdfs of each draft chapter here as they are ready.
+You'll find them in the `pdfs` directory under the project root.

-The text is licensed under CC-SA 4.0 and the code (when it comes) will be licensed under the MIT licence.
+The text is licensed under CC-SA 4.0 and the code will be licensed under the MIT licence.